spatie/laravel-activitylog/README.md

 *Note*: The default migration assumes you are using integers for your model IDs.
 If you are using UUIDs, or some other format, adjust the format of the subject_id and causer_id fields in the published migration before continuing.

-After the migration has been published you can create the `activity_log` table by running the migrations:
+After publishing the migration you can create the `activity_log` table by running the migrations:

 ```bash